Bo Ya: Story about Zhiyin

 Bo Ya was good at playing the qin.
 Zhong Ziqi (锺子期) was good at listening to the qin.
 When Bo Ya's will was towards high mountains in his playing, Zhong Ziqi would say, "How towering like Mount Tai!"
 When Bo Ya's will was towards flowing water in his playing, Zhong Ziqi would say, "How vast are the rivers and oceans!"
 Whatever Bo Ya thought of Ziqi would never fail to understand.
 Bo Ya said, "Amazing!
 Your heart and mine are the same!"
 After Zhong Ziqi died, Bo Ya broke his guqin because he thought that no one else can understand his music.

 Bo Ya's story with Zhong Ziqi generates the term Zhiyin (Chinese: 知音, original meaning: someone who knows music well), which means close friends that can completely understand each other.
+This phrase was historically adopted by the literati to refer to their good friends, and also to complement skilled gentlemanly qin players.

 Musical work

 High Mountain and Flowing Stream

 High Mountain (Chinese: Gao Shan, 高山) and Flowing Stream (Chinese: Liu Shui, 流水) were originally sections of the same piece of music, with the first four sections recognized as "High Mountain" and the last eight sections recognized as "Flowing Stream."
 It is also said to be the music that Bo Ya played to Zhong Ziqi as it contains both elements of "towering like Mount Tai" and "vast rivers and oceans."